 Regardless of the window manufacturer or whether the window is made of wood, vinyl or aluminum, humidity will condense on any window if conditions are right.
-The situation is usually temporary and can be handled by making some adjustments to control interior moisture.
-Others may require additional effort and are more difficult to control.
+The situation is usually temporary and can be handled by making adjustments to reduce interior moisture.

 What is humidity?

 Humidity is water vapor, or moisture, in the air.
 Usually it is visible, but sometimes, such as with steam or ground fog, it's concentrated enough to be seen.
-But see it or not, all air contains a certain amount of moisture.
+Visible or not, all air contains some moisture.

 Where does the moisture come from?

 There are many things that generate indoor moisture.
-The normal perspiration and breathing of the occupants of a home adds moisture to the air.
+Perspiration and breathing of the occupants of a home adds moisture to the air.
 So does cooking, baths and showers, doing the laundry, etc. In fact, every activity that uses water adds moisture to the air.
-The normal daily activities of a family of four can add more than 18 gallons of water a week into the air in their home.
-And more water vapor in the air means a higher indoor relative humidity.
+The normal daily activities of a family of four can add more than 18 gallons of water a week into the air in their home, greatly increasing interior relative humidity.

 What is relative humidity?